It’s a given thing that living with a pet means living with their smells.

 Natusan forms very small, stable and well shaped clumps.
 Their texture is slightly elastic, but easy to remove from the litter tray.
 Due to the low clump volume compared to other litter, Natusan can absorb the urine very efficiently and keep the odour trapped.

-With these tips, you can keep your cat’s litter box as fresh as day one, meaning a happier cat, a fresher smelling home, and fewer little surprises in your slippers…
+With these tips, and Natusan cat litter, you can keep your cat’s litter box as fresh as day one, meaning a happier cat, a fresher smelling home, and fewer little surprises in your slippers…